-There are many reasons that a person may need that much time off: medical (self or family member), education, birth of a child, choosing a path, etc. Your reasons are your own, and to you they were very important; however, some employers may not view these reasons in the same light.
+There are many reasons a person may need time off: medical (self or family member), education, the birth of a child, or choosing a different career path.
+Your reasons are your own, and to you, they were necessary.
+Some employers may not view these reasons in the same positive light.

-Every one of us can relate to a serious illness or death of a loved one.
-Employers should be compassionate enough to understand that you needed to take a few years off to help a severely disabled parent or spend some time with a terminally ill loved one.
+Every one of us can relate to the severe illness or death of a loved one.
+Employers should be compassionate enough to understand they must take a few years off to help a disabled parent or spend some time with a terminally ill loved one.